28bye/cmpe331/README.md

-# cmpe331hw1
+# cmpe331
-it is for hw1
+all works in this box